 The output capacitor can affect the crossover frequency $f_o$ .
-Considering the loop stability and effect of the internal parasitic parameters, choose the crossover frequency less than 40 kHz without considering the feed forward capacitor.
-A simple estimation for the crossover frequency without feed forward capacitor C6 is shown in Equation 14, assuming $C_O$ has small ESR.
+Considering to the loop stability and effect of the internal parasitic parameters, choose the crossover frequency less than 40 kHz without considering the feedforward capacitor.
+A simple estimation for the crossover frequency without the feed forward capacitor C6 is shown in Equation 14, assuming $C{OUT}$ has small ESR.

-$$f{o} = \frac{5.1}{V{OUT} \times C{O}}$$ (14)
+$$f{O} = \frac{5.1}{V{OUT} \times C{O}}$$ (14)

-Additional capacitance deratings for aging, temperature, and DC bias should be considered which increases this minimum value.
-For this example, two 22-uF 25-V, X7R ceramic capacitors are used.
+Additional capacitance deratings for aging, temperature, and DC bias must be considered, which increases this minimum value.
+For this example, two 22-μF 25-V, X7R ceramic capacitors are used.
 Capacitors generally have limits to the amount of ripple current they can handle without failing or producing excess heat.
 An output capacitor that can support the inductor ripple current must be specified.
 Some capacitor data sheets specify the RMS value of the maximum ripple current.
 Use Equation 15 to calculate the RMS ripple current that the output capacitor must support.
-For this application, Equation 15 yields 296 mA for each capacitor.
+For this application, Equation 15 yields 120 mA for each capacitor.